lorto/CNN4SK/README.md

 ### Premise :warning:

-This project has been inspired by the Super-Kamiokande (SK) neutrino observatory in Japan.
+This project has been *inspired* by the Super-Kamiokande (SK) neutrino observatory in Japan.
-However, the generator script (generate.py) does not perform a proper, full physical simulation of SK events.
+However, the generator script `generate.py` **does not perform a proper, full physical simulation of SK events**.
 Instead, it will generate images with some features that resemble real SK event displays.

-The aim of this project is to give a very preliminary answer to the question:
+The aim of this project is to give a very simplified, preliminary answer to the question:

->*Could CNN architectures such as ResNet50 be used in SK-like neutrino observatories to classify e-like, μ-like, fully contained (FC) and partially contained (PC) events?*
+>*Can CNN architectures such as ResNet50 be used in SK-like neutrino observatories to classify e-like, μ-like, fully contained (FC) and partially contained (PC) events?*

 ### FC vs PC events

-- **Fully contained (FC)** events occur when the charged particle from the neutrino interaction remains entirely within the detector.
-The Cherenkov light emitted by the charged particle forms a cone, and its projection on the detector walls creates a ring-like shape.
+- **Fully Contained (FC)** events occur when the charged particle from the neutrino interaction remains entirely within the detector.
+The Cherenkov light emitted by the charged particle forms a cone and its projection on the detector walls creates a ring-like shape.
-- In contrast, **partially contained (PC)** events happen when the charged particle exits the detector.
+- In contrast, **Partially Contained (PC)** events happen when the charged particle exits the detector.
 In this case, the Cherenkov light produces a filled elliptical shape.

 ![](pictures/info1.png)

-### e and μ events
+### e vs μ events

 In Super-Kamiokande, e-like and μ-like events differ due to the distinct behaviors of electrons and muons when they travel in a medium and emit Cherenkov light.